zz0209/SHBT261_mini_proj1/REPORT.md

 The remainder of this report is organized as follows:

-- **Section 2 (Methods)**: Describes the three classification approaches in detail, including feature extraction methods, model architectures, training procedures, and hyperparameter choices.
+- **Section 2 (Methods)**: Describes the three classification approaches in detail, including HOG feature extraction with SVM, ResNet50 architecture, and EfficientNet-B0 design, along with training procedures and hyperparameter configurations.

-- **Section 3 (Experimental Setup)**: Specifies the hardware and software environment, evaluation metrics, and experimental protocols.
+- **Section 3 (Experimental Setup)**: Specifies the hardware and software environment, defines all evaluation metrics (accuracy, per-class accuracy, precision, recall, F1-score, Top-5 accuracy, confusion matrices), and explains the rationale for multi-metric evaluation.

-- **Section 4 (Results)**: Presents quantitative results including accuracy metrics, confusion matrices, and visualizations comparing the three methods.
+- **Section 4 (Results)**: Presents comprehensive quantitative results for all three methods including detailed performance metrics, identification of best and worst performing categories, and analysis of confusion patterns and training dynamics.

-- **Section 5 (Ablation Studies)**: Investigates the impact of key design choices like image resolution and data augmentation (if time permits).
+- **Section 5 (Discussion)**: Analyzes performance differences between classical and deep learning methods, examines challenging categories, discusses the critical role of transfer learning, and provides practical observations about implementation details.

-- **Section 6 (Discussion)**: Analyzes the results, discusses failure cases, compares the strengths and weaknesses of different approaches, and examines the role of transfer learning.
+- **Section 6 (Ablation Studies)**: Investigates the impact of input image resolution (64×64, 128×128, 224×224) and data augmentation (with/without) on ResNet18 performance, revealing insights about optimal design choices for this dataset.

-- **Section 7 (Lessons Learned)**: Reflects on practical insights gained during implementation and experimentation.
+- **Section 7 (Conclusion)**: Summarizes key findings, emphasizes the importance of transfer learning and parameter-efficient architectures, and provides practical recommendations for similar image classification tasks.

-- **Section 8 (Conclusion)**: Summarizes key findings and suggests directions for future work.
+- **Section 8 (References)**

 ---